max-chain set can spawn follow-ups via

 id | str | — | Auto-generated 8-char hex ID |

-run_at | str | — | ISO datetime (computed from delay) |
+run-at | str | — | ISO datetime (computed from delay) |

 description | str | "" | Short summary for reminder list |

-background | bool | false | Run in a background fork |
+background | bool | true | Run in a background fork |

-chain_depth | int | 0 | Current position in a chain |
+chain-depth | int | 0 | Current position in a chain |

-max_chain | int | 0 | Max follow-up depth (0 = plain one-shot) |
+max-chain | int | 0 | Max follow-up depth (0 = plain one-shot) |

-chain_parent | str | null | ID of the chain root |
+chain-parent | str | null | null | ID of the chain root |

-model | str | null | Model override (bg only) |
+model | str | null | Model override (background only) |

-thinking | bool | true | Extended thinking (bg only) |
+thinking | bool | true | Extended thinking (background only) |

-isolated | bool | false | Fresh context, not forked (bg only) |
+isolated | bool | false | Fresh context, not forked (background only) |

-update_main_session | str | "on_ping" | Sync mode: always / on_ping / freely / blocked |
+update-main-session | str | "on_ping" | Sync mode: always / on_ping / freely / blocked |

-allow_ping | bool | true | Allow pings and embeds (bg only) |
+allow-ping | bool | true | Allow pings and embeds (background only) |

-allowed_tools | list[str] | null | MCP tool whitelist (bg only) |
+allowed-tools | list[str] | null | Additional tools merged with default background tools (background only) |

 File naming